The term ‘hoarding’ or ‘compulsive hoarding’ generally refers to the collecting of possessions that has become excessive or pathological.

 - Impulse control disorder – (akin to addiction/substance abuse)

 - Obsessive Compulsive Disorder (hoarding of inanimate objects is a symptom of Obsessive Compulsive Disorder and Obsessive Compulsive Personality Disorder [DSM-IV])

 - Attachment model – early developmental deprivation with absent, neglectful, abusive parents; unable to establish close human relationships in adulthood.

-There is however growing evidence to suggest that compulsive hoarding would be better classified as a stand-alone condition and therefore a diagnostic category of 'hoarding disorder' has been included in the new addition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
+There is, however, growing evidence to suggest that compulsive hoarding would be better classified as a stand-alone condition and therefore a diagnostic category of ‘hoarding disorder’ has been included in the new edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).